Classical computational simulation of the FeMo-cofactor model to chemical accuracy and its implications: Discussion

 From the viewpoint of the chemistry and spectroscopy of the FeMo-cofactor, our work highlights the dense electronic manifold of Fe-S clusters first identified in the Fe-cubane, and now confirmed across the different clusters of nitrogenase.
 The small energy scale has a clear impact on interpreting spectroscopic measurements as small changes in different experiments may affect the electronic state being measured.
 At the same time, our work supports the use of broken symmetry theoretical approaches that capture the physical effect of orbital and spin dependent localization, significantly simplifying the computation of the low-energy manifold.

 For the purposes of understanding the catalytic mechanism of nitrogenase, computing the ground-state energy is only the starting point.
 Importantly, our work indicates that simpler single-reference electronic structure methods, which are practical to use in realistic representations of the cofactor, may suffice.
 This is because the complexity of the low-energy electronic structure lies not in the description of intrinsically multi-configurational effects, but the correct ranking of many competing, but largely single-configuration, states.
+This thus provides a feasible path to resolve the ambiguities of current density functional theory studies.

-Substantial effort has already been directed towards using lower accuracy density functional methods in conjunction with QM/MM to elucidate the nitrogenase reaction~\cite{benediktsson2017qm,cao2018protonation}.
+Substantial effort has already been directed towards using lower accuracy electronic structure methods in conjunction with QM/MM to elucidate the nitrogenase reaction~\cite{benediktsson2017qm,cao2018protonation}.
 Building on our protocols, we now have a viable path forwards where accurate and computationally practical quantum data can be combined with machine learning to improve on such studies~\cite{li2025predictive}.
 This presents the possibility of future high accuracy computational reaction mechanism modeling, and discovery, in the long-standing nitrogenase problem.